 Israel offers travelers a wide variety of attractions such as the Dead Sea, the Wailing Wall of Jerusalem and the nightlife and restaurants of Tel Aviv.
 Renting a car from Sixt can help you to experience Israel your way, without adhering to the schedules of public transportation.
-However, you need to understand the insurance options when renting.
+However, you need to understand the coverage options when renting.
 Making a mistake when purchasing coverage can be a financial disaster and put a damper on your vacation.

-Required Coverage: Limited Damage Waiver (LDW)
+Required Coverage: Loss Damage Waiver (LDW)

 Comprehensive Coverage: Collision Damage Waiver (CDW) and Theft Protection (TP)